MatthewNuspl/game-dev-2023/public/work-not-screentime.md

     3. work on a final project
     4. work on work from other classes
     5. improve on animations projects
-    6.Get assignments early and work on them
+    6. Get assignments early and work on them
     7. help people with assignments
+    8.